Linda S. Mullenix

 - Professor

-Linda Mullenix holds the Morris and Rita Atlas Chair in Advocacy and teaches and writes about civil procedure, mass tort and class action litigation, and transnational collective redress.
-She is the author or co-author of 25 books including Public Nuisance: The New Mass Tort Frontier; Mass Tort Litigation; and Leading Cases in Civil Procedure.
-She is an elected life member of the American Law Institute, an elected life fellow of the American Bar Foundation, a life member of the Texas Bar Foundation, and an elected member of the International Association of Procedural Law.
-She has served as a Supreme Court Fellow; was a scholar-in-residence at the Rockefeller Foundation Bellagio Study and Conference Center in Italy; and held the Fulbright Senior Distinguished Chair in Law in Trento, Italy.
+Linda Mullenix holds the Morris and Rita Atlas Chair in Advocacy and teaches civil procedure, mass tort and class action litigation, and transnational collective redress.
+She is the author of 27 books including Outgunned No More: The New Era of Firearms Industry Accountability; Public Nuisance: The New Mass Tort Frontier; Mass Tort Litigation; and Leading Cases in Civil Procedure.
+She is an elected life member of the American Law Institute, the American Bar Foundation, the Texas Bar Foundation, and the International Association of Procedural Law.
+She has served as a Supreme Court Fellow; was a scholar-in-residence at the Rockefeller Foundation Bellagio Study Center in Italy; and held the Fulbright Distinguished Law Chair in Trento, Italy.
+She was voted 1L Professor of the Year in 2024-25.

 Featured Work

-Professor Mullenix is the author or co-author of twenty-five books including Public Nuisance: The New Mass Tort Frontier (Cambridge University Press 2024); Leading Cases in Civil Procedure (4th ed.
-2023); Mass Tort Litigation (4th ed.
-2023); Understanding Federal Courts (2d ed.
-2015); Federal Courts in the Twenty-First Century (3d ed.
-2007); State Class Action Practice and Procedure (2000); ALI Restatement Third, The Law Governing Lawyers (2000); and Moore's Federal Practice (2d and 3d Eds. with annual updates).
-She has contributed numerous book chapters and authored several professional reports.
-For over 35 years, Professor Mullenix has been a contributing writer for Preview of Supreme Court Cases and published hundredsof analyzes of pending Supreme Court cases dealing with procedure and federal courts.
-For over 30 years she wasa regular columnist for the National Law Journal.
+Professor Mullenix is the authoror co-author of twenty-seven booksincluding Outgunned: The New Era of Firearms Accountability (Cambridge University Press 2025); Public Nuisance: The New Mass Tort Frontier (Cambridge University Press 2024); Mass Tort Litigation (4th ed.
+2023); Leading Cases in Civil Procedure (4th ed.
+2023); Understanding Federal Courts (2ded.
+2015); Civil Procedure Blackletter Series (3d ed.
+2024); Federal Courts in the Twenty-First Century (3d ed.
+2007); State Class Action Practice and Procedure (2000); Restatement Third, The Law Governing Lawyers (2000); and Moore’s Federal Practice (contributing author).
+She has contributed numerous book chapters and several professional reports.
+For over 35 years, Professor Mullenix has been a contributing writer for Preview of Supreme Court Cases and published hundreds of analyses of pending Supreme Court procedure and federal courts cases.
+For over 30 years she was a regular columnist for the National Law Journal.
+She served as an Associate Reporter for the ALI Restatement of the Law Governing Lawyers, a consultative member of the ALI Transnational Rules of Civil Procedure and the ALI Complex Litigation Project.
+She contributed to the ALI’s 2023 Centennial commemorative book, discussing the ALI’s Principles of the Law of Aggregate Litigation.

-Since 2019 Professor Mullenix has been a collaborator on the multi-year comparative law project, Open Access CPLJ Project, Comparative Procedural Law and Justice: Power and Authority in Dispute Resolution, sponsored by the Max Planck Institute for Procedural Justice (Luxembourg).
-She has served on a number of advisory boards, including most recently the Scholars’ Council of the Humphreys Complex Litigation Center at George Washington University School of Law, and as a Forbes Legal Advisor.
+Since 2019 Professor Mullenix was a collaborator on the multi-year Open Access CPLJ Project, Comparative Procedural Law and Justice: Power and Authority in Dispute Resolution, sponsored by the Max Planck Institute for Procedural Justice (Luxembourg).
+She has served on several advisory boards, including the Scholars’ Council of the Humphreys Complex Litigation Center at George Washington University School of Law, and as a Forbes Legal Advisor.

 Professor Mullenix has three sons and six grandchildren.
 She holds dual citizenship with Italy.